funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 interact with everything which is not our logs sharing system.
         -v, --version         Show the version of PyFunceble and exit.
+        -vsc, --verify-ssl-certificate
+                                Switch the value of the verification of the SSL/TLS certificate when testing for URL.
+Installed
+                                value: False
         -wdb, --whois-database
                                 Switch the value of the usage of a database to store whois data in order to avoid whois servers rate limit.